mantzas/blog/content/post/20170106_tripping_the_circuit.md

-+++
+---

+title: "Tripping the circuit"
+published: false
+tags: 'dotnet, go'
+series: Pattern series
-title = "Tripping the circuit" categories = ["pattern", "cloud", "design", "dotnet", "dotnet core", "go", "csharp"] description = "Circuit Breaker pattern implementation in go and c#" keywords = ["pattern", "cloud", "design", "dotnet", "dotnet core", "go", "csharp"] date = "2017-01-06T13:11:25+02:00"
+categories = ["pattern", "cloud", "design", "dotnet", "dotnet core", "go", "csharp"] keywords = ["pattern", "cloud", "design", "dotnet", "dotnet core", "go", "csharp"]

-+++
+---

 # Circuit breaker pattern

 This is probably one of the most useful "cloud" patterns out there and it is fairly easy to implement.
 There are great articles and implementations, like [Polly](https://github.com/App-vNext/Polly), already on the internet about this pattern so why another one?

 > Κρείττον οψιμαθή είναι ή αμαθή.
 > Socrates 469-399 BC., Philosopher

 > Better too have learned lately than never, as he tried to explain why he learned to play
 > guitar in his old age.

 I have learned better by reading, implementing and writing about something so stick with me.